The Bankrate promise

 What does roadside assistance cover?

-When you opt for roadside assistance, the following coverages may be included:
+When you opt for roadside assistance, the following coverage may be included:

 - Transportation assistance for a stranded driver and passengers